New Mexico State Road 45: History

 Until 2012, the northernmost portion of this route traversed Old Coors Road between Coors Boulevard and Central Avenue (Historic U.S. Route 66).
 NM 45 has since been realigned to Coors Boulevard and Coors By-Pass and extended north of Central Avenue, replacing the portion of NM 448 between St. Joseph's Drive and Coors By-Pass, and turning over Old Coors Road to local control to be realigned with Yucca Drive.

+Construction on the southern terminus completed in late 2025 which converted the junctions of NM 45, NM 314, and NM 317 to a four point intersection with a traffic signal.
+This junction historically was skewed and confusing with varied speed limits and a lack of turning lanes at the junction with NM 314, causing backups onto the highway.
+NM 45 now terminates at NM 314/NM317 as opposed to only NM 314.